Karthikprasadm/Cardly/how_to_run&use.md

    - Click the CTA button; Cardly embeds your text + numeric profile, compares it with the stored embeddings, and ranks the top 5 cards.

 5. **Results Section**
-   - Each expander shows issuer, annual fee, interest rate, reward descriptions, and key features.
+   - Each expander shows issuer, annual fee, interest rate, reward descriptions, key features, and the newly computed **net annual value** based on your spend profile.
    - The app calls the Zephyr-7B LLM (via Hugging Face Inference) to craft personalized “Why this card?” insights.
+   - Use the **📌 Pin for comparison** button on any card to send it to the comparison board (max 3 cards).
+Remove pins or clear the board from the section below the recommendations.

+6. **Net Annual Value Chart & Comparison Board**
+   - After recommendations load you’ll see a bar chart ranking cards by **net annual value (rewards − annual fees)** under the current or simulated scenario.
+   - The comparison board displays pinned cards side-by-side so you can contrast fees, rewards, interest rates, and key features.

 ---